Alfresco/acs-deployment/docs/docker-compose/examples/customisation-guidelines.md

     Successfully tagged myregistrydomain/my-custom-alfresco-content-repository:latest
     ```

-5. Replace the image used by the **alfresco** service in the docker-compose file you chose to use in step 1, for example, **replace** `image: alfresco/alfresco-content-repository:7.3.0.1` **with** `image: myregistrydomain/my-custom-alfresco-content-repository:7.3.0.1`
+5. Replace the image used by the **alfresco** service in the compose file you chose to use in step 1, for example, **replace** `image: alfresco/alfresco-content-repository:7.3.0.1` **with** `image: myregistrydomain/my-custom-alfresco-content-repository:7.3.0.1`

-6. Save the docker-compose file
+6. Save the compose file

 ## Create Custom Alfresco Share Image

 We will now repeat the process for the Alfresco Share image.

 1. Take note of the image and tag being used for the **share** service in the docker compose file you chose in the previous section.
-For example, if you are using 7.3.N-docker-compose.yml, you will find this on [line 102](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/7.3.N-docker-compose.yml) as follows:
+For example, if you are using 7.3.N-compose.yaml, you will find this on [line 102](https://github.com/Alfresco/acs-deployment/blob/master/docker-compose/7.3.N-compose.yaml) as follows:

     ```bash
     alfresco/alfresco-share:7.3.0